Three great stories we found on the internet this week.

 For asylum seekers, arriving at a Greyhound bus station in a new city can be a bewildering experience.
 In Chicago, a nonprofit has built an “aboveground railroad” through which volunteers guide asylum seekers who have been bused in from detention facilities.
 Chicago Immigrant Transit Assistance (CITA) provides meals, interpretation services, connections to local organizations and more.

-Sign up for the Reasons to be Cheerful newsletter.Similar efforts could help migrant populations in other cities.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Similar efforts could help migrant populations in other cities.
 According to CITA founder Send Soto, the fact that many migrants are now released from immigration facilities without sponsors or a planned place to go “really puts a lot of the cities that are receiving individuals and families at the forefront of providing safe shelters.”

 Of course, migrants’ needs vary, and they go beyond the logistical: “We very quickly realized that we had to support them through their emotional challenges,” said Soto.
 “Since they were recovering from being in immigration detention for months.”
 Just getting to call a loved one and putting on a fresh change of clothes can make all the difference.